-While recent research has challenged the notion that scalp recorded responses to speech reflect processing at the level of phonemes (Daube et al., 2019), our findings reveal a sharp dissociation in AV integration effects on isolated measures of acoustic and phonetic processing across listening conditions.
+While recent research has challenged the notion that scalp recorded responses to speech reflect processing at the level of phonemes (Daube et al., 2019), our findings reveal a dissociation in AV integration effects on isolated measures of acoustic and phonetic processing across listening conditions.
 This seems difficult to explain based on considering acoustic features alone and seems consistent with the idea of visual articulations influencing the categorization of phonemes (Holt and Lotto, 2010).
-More generally, we take this as a further contribution to a growing body of evidence for phonological representations in cortical recordings to naturalistic speech (Brodbeck et al., 2018; Di Liberto et al., 2015; Gwilliams et al., 2020; Khalighinejad et al., 2017; Yi et al., 2019).
+More generally, we take this as a further contribution to a growing body of evidence for phonological representations in cortical recordings to naturalistic speech (Di Liberto et al., 2015; Khalighinejad et al., 2017; Brodbeck et al., 2018; Yi et al., 2019; Gwilliams et al., 2020).

-One brain region likely involved in exploiting the articulatory information when the speech signal is noisy is superior temporal sulcus (STS) which has been shown to have increased connectivity with visual cortex in noisy compared with quiet acoustic conditions (Nath and Beauchamp, 2011).
-While it remains an open question as to how much speech-specific processing is performed by visual cortex (Bernstein and Liebenthal, 2014), there is a some early evidence supporting the notion that visual cortex might processes speech at the level of categorical linguistic (i.e., phonological) units (O'Sullivan et al., 2017; Hauswald et al., 2018).
+One brain region likely involved in exploiting the articulatory information when the speech signal is noisy is STS, which has been shown to have increased connectivity with visual cortex in noisy compared with quiet acoustic conditions (Nath and Beauchamp, 2011).
+While it remains an open question as to how much speech-specific processing is performed by visual cortex (Bernstein and Liebenthal, 2014), there is some early evidence supporting the notion that visual cortex might processes speech at the level of categorical linguistic (i.e., phonological) units (O'Sullivan et al., 2017; Hauswald et al., 2018).
 If true, visual cortex would be in a position to relay such categorical, linguistic information to directly constrain phoneme identity, again, possibly in STS.
 On top of this it has been shown that frontal cortex selectively enhances processing of the lips during silent speech compared with when the auditory speech is present, suggesting an important role for visual cortex in extracting articulatory information from visual speech cues (Ozker et al., 2018).
-Thus it is plausible that the greater multisensory gain seen here for phonetic features when the speech is noisy is underpinned by an enhancement of mouth processing in visual cortex which feeds information about the articulations to STS where they influence the online processing of the acoustic speech.
+Thus, it is plausible that the greater multisensory gain seen here for phonetic features when the speech is noisy is underpinned by an enhancement of mouth processing in visual cortex which feeds information about the articulations to STS where they influence the online processing of the acoustic speech.
+However, follow-up studies are required to conclusively demonstrate such an effect occurring.